-COURSE DESCRIPTION: The course is intended to introduce students to an understanding of the process of development of human societies and to the emergence of the notions of 'development' and 'underdevelopment' in the context of the world capitalist economic system.
-It locates Caribbean societies within the processes of imperialism and colonialism in the context of the wider international relations, and also explores initiatives pursued to precipitate development in the Caribbean.
-The course assesses the adequacy of popular theories and notions of development in relation to the history and empirical reality of developing societies as well as examines the roles played by various groups in the society in the process of development.
+COURSE DESCRIPTION: The course is intended to introduce learners to an understanding of the process of development of human societies and to the emergence of the notions of 'development' and 'underdevelopment' in the context of the world capitalist economic system.
+It locates Caribbean societies within the processes of imperialism and colonialism in the context of the wider international relations, and explores the initiatives to development attempted in the Caribbean.
+It also assesses the adequacy of popular theories and notions of development in relation to the history and empirical reality of these societies as well as examines the roles played by various groups in the society in the process of development'.